-You can seek independent advice and support about these procedures from Northumbria Students' Union Advice Service https://www.mynsu.co.uk/getsupport/
+You can seek independent advice and support about these procedures from Northumbria Students' Union Advice Service https://mynsu.co.uk/advice-centre/your-course.

 Students may seek support throughout the appeal procedures.
-For further information about when students may be accompanied by a 'Friend' or seek representation, please see Section 1.4 and 1.5 of the 'Handbook of Student Regulations'.
+For further information about when students may be accompanied by a 'Friend' or seek representation, please see Section 1.4 and 1.5 and Appendix A of the 'Handbook of Student Regulations'.